DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Drag-and-Drop Editing

 Add the [DragDropProvider](../reference/drag-drop-provider.md) plugin to enable users to drag and drop appointments.
-Use its `draggingPredicate` property to disallow dragging specific appointments.
+Use its `allowDrag` property to disallow dragging specific appointments.

 .embedded-demo({ "path": "scheduler-editing/drag-drop", "showThemeSelector": true })